DustinScharf/musiccharts/README.md

 Press any button and get a chart list (with the genre specified on the button) into the directory `HOME/MusicCharts` as a csv file

-### Does someone have a TIDAL-API with search by track name function with just username+passord login?
+### Someone have a TIDAL-API with search by track name function with just username+passord login?
 Or is intrested in writing one in coop?
 In combination with this script, it would be an amazing for DJs.